einarwh/experiments-in-powerblog/content/blog/2026/03/22/the-asymmetry-of-politeness.md

 :blog-post/description

-Politeness is supposed to be symmetric, that is, reciprocal between people.
+Politeness is supposed to be symmetric.
+That is, reciprocal between people.
 But unfortunately it's not always like that.

 :page/body